-rosperous and Supp omy which compares existing industries and analyzages navy and impossible huoinese sud m ractions Priority Strategies omy which supports existing industry a 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date 2.1 Grow a diverse local economy Support and encourage opportunities for diversification of businesses and industries in the city and region Promotion of Mount Isa as the gateway to the outback, Moondarra recreation reserve, border stop points.
+osperous and Supp SION: To develop a pro osperous and diverse local econo Strategies omy which supports existing industry a 2020-2021 Key Initiatives Performance Measurement business and pr Program Responsible actices.
+Budget / Target Date 2.1 Grow a diverse local economy Support and encourage opportunities for diversification of businesses and industries in the city and region Promotion of Mount Isa as the gateway to the outback, Moondarra recreation reserve, border stop points.
 Active implementation of the Tourism Strategy.
 Successful approval of tourism funding.
-Promotions and Development 30.06.2021 Awaiting Council feedback on LTO formation. induction in the city did region Exploring opportunities with the current facilities for the regional hub.
+Promotions and Development 30.06.2021 Awaiting Council feedback on LTO formation.
+Exploring opportunities with the current facilities for the regional hub.
 Progression of the Motorsport Complex Committee.
 Progression of the Lake Moondarra Reserve Committee.
-Executive Services 30.09.2020 Scoping of project continues Promote the city as a regional hub for both the resource sector and non-resources industries, aligned with broader regional economic objectives Investigate the possibility of establishing a "Smart Hub" with support from the State Government.
+Executive Services 30.09.2020 Scoping of project continues Promote the city as a regional hub for both the resource sector and non- resources industries, aligned with broader regional economic objectives Investigate the possibility of establishing a "Smart Hub" with support from the State Government.
 Application or support of available funding to progress a smart hub in our region.
 Executive Services 30.04.2021 not commenced as yet.
 Encourage and support value adding strategies to existing industries, resources sector and business sectors Incorporating more sustainable living (solar) more consultation with industry Review of renewable energy opportunities and a report tabled to Council for consideration Executive Services 28.02.2021 Council continues to assist within legislative boundaries and promote any new industry Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date Encourage and assist in facilitating the promotion and expansion of the Review Signage and incorporate Tourism Strategy into CBD master plan Undertake a signage audit.
 Council adoption of a CBD Masterplan.
 Engineering Services 31.01.2021 CBD Masterplan - not commenced due to lack of resourced tourism industry in Mount Isa Implementation of the Council Tourism Strategy Quarterly reporting to Council on the progress of implementing the actions in the Tourism Strategy.
 Promotions and Development 30.06.2021 Implemented strategic priorities, awaiting LTO formation.
-2 Develop a thriving tourism economy Maximise the use of local tourism venues and infrastructure through responsible management Master plan of council facilities.
+Pevelop a thriving tourism economy Maximise the use of local tourism venues and infrastructure through responsible management Master plan of council facilities.
 Upgrade to get maximum use Creation of a Masterplan for Buchanan Park, Outback at Isa and Waste Management Facilities Engineering Services 31.01.2021 Nearing completion - Outback at Isa.
 No further action completed on Buchanan Park and Waste Management Facility